arvind-india/node-red-contrib-flow-combine/README.md

 ### Output processed data

 If this property is checked, then the node collects in an Array, data from each iteration and at the end provides that in the payload.
+If on the start node is enabled *Iterate over the Array* the elements of the result Array have the same order as in the input Array.